Kormoran 2-class minehunter

-Kormoran II (Cormorant Class) - officially project 258, mine hunting type of vessels in building for the Polish Navy.
+The Kormoran II (Cormorant class), formally Project 258, is a class of mine hunting vessels dedicated for the Polish Navy.
 The 2011 Defense Budget included a single vessel of this class.
 It was launched on 4 September 2015 and was predicted to enter service late 2016.
 Two more ships have been planned.
 Ships are built by Remontowa Shipbuilding Gdańsk and Naval Shipyard Gdynia consortium.
-It will be armed with 35 mm KDA anti-aircraft cannon.
+It will be armed with a 35mm OSU-35K naval weapon station.